flamisz/flamisz.github.io/_posts/2017-04-06-laravel-echo-dusk-vuejs.markdown

 The next step is to create the actual form where the users can submit the comments for the article.
 Let’s try [Laravel Dusk](https://laravel.com/docs/dusk).

 **Settings**
-Because Laravel Dusk runs in a separate process we can't use the memory based sqlite database for testing.
-But we can create a separate .env file for dusk where we can set another default database connection.
+Because Laravel Dusk runs in a separate process, we can't use the memory based sqlite database for testing.
+But we can create a separate `.env` file for dusk where we can set another default database connection.
 Don't forget to create the empty `database/testing.sqlite` file.

 {% highlight php %}
 .env.dusk.local